 While the selection project focused on managing deals and accruing for and claiming rebates correctly, the cash collection module turned out to be a real differentiator for SIG – helping them to make sure that claims are made and that all cash is received.

-SIG’s immediate aims in implementing DealTrack are to ensure their processes are robust and compliant, that all rebate agreements are properly recorded and signed, to ensure that all rebate is claimed, and to improve cash flow.
+SIG’s immediate aims in implementing Enable rebate management software are to ensure their processes are robust and compliant, that all rebate agreements are properly recorded and signed, to ensure that all rebate is claimed, and to improve cash flow.

-In the longer term, SIG is looking forward to utilising the full capabilities of the DealTrack Trading Partner Software.
+In the longer term, SIG is looking forward to utilising the full capabilities of the rebate management software.
 They will be able to use the data summaries and drill-downs to make better, more informed decisions and work with suppliers to create mutually profitable deals.
-In this way, DealTrack will become an important tool to help the commercial development of the business.
+In this way, the rebate management software will become an important tool to help the commercial development of the business.